davidmonterrosa/monterrosa-all-for-one-react-rebuild/README.md

 ### Change Log
 + mm/dd/yyyy - DM - short description
 - 01/28/2025 - DM - Created git repository.

-Peer Reviewed By: Thao Vang
+Peer Reviewed By:karen cadavos

-> Comments: It looks like mostly everything is here.
-It is responsive. locals strorage works well. small things: favorite and reandom btns are a bit small.
+everything works as expected
+responsive is on point!
+error checking and validation is also in place. beautiful UI!